-The Role of a Dental Assistant
+The Job of Dental Assistants

-- Scheduling and confirming appointments
+- Setting and verifying appointments

 - Sterilizing and preparing instruments for dentists